When is the Best Time to Sell Your House?

 - Follow the advice and you can be confident you’re selling at a time that gives you the greatest chance of achieving the best price, in the shortest time.

-Don’t take this as gospel because there are a number of factors at play, such as the type of property being sold.
+But don’t take this as gospel because there are a number of factors at play, such as the type of property being sold.

 That said, the conventional wisdom on when the market is most active and favourable for selling looks like this: